brilliantsole/BrilliantSole-Unity-Example/README.md

 The Piano demos require the Maestro - [Midi Player Tool Kit - Free](https://assetstore.unity.com/packages/tools/audio/maestro-midi-player-tool-kit-free-107994) plugin for playing sounds and the [MIDI Plugin for Mobile and Desktop](https://assetstore.unity.com/packages/tools/audio/midi-plugin-for-mobile-and-desktop-198917) plugin for connecting to a MIDI instrument via usb.

 If you don't want to use those plugins, you can delete the `/Assets/BrilliantSole/Editor/Piano` folder and `/Assets/BrilliantSole/Samples/Basic/Piano` folder.

+## Running the BS_MinimalExample Level

+When running the `BS_MinimalExample` level, it'll automatically scan for and connect to any devices (either directly via the BS_BleScanner ior indiretly via the BS_UdpClient on platforms Windows where the Ble Plugin isn't available), and then stop scanning.
+Once connected, you can use the keyboard to:

+`p` to enable/disable pressure data
+`r` to enable/disable rotation data (quaternion with magnetometer) `g` to enable/disable game rotation data (quaternion without magnetometer) `a` to enable/disable linear acceleration data
+`y` to enable/disable gyroscope data
+`t` to upload a tflite model
+`i` to enable/disable tflite inferencing (works after the tflite model is uploaded) `v` to trigger vibrations (you can play with the `Vibration Configurations` section of the `BS_Minimal Example (Script)` section of the Inspector for the `BS_MinimalExample` GameObject to experiment with different vibrations